-Whatever one may think of these arguments: the reason why I refer to them here is that they are exemplary, not necessarily in their theoretical acumen, but in the continuous redescription of the object of analysis (and, by implication, of the aesthetic experience the image provides).
-This continuous redescription grows out of the necessity to readapt the object to changing needs that do not only reflect historical contexts but also individual responses to them.
-Or, to put it differently: there is always a second narrative and this second narrative constitutes a new aesthetic object.
+Whatever one may think of these arguments: the reason why I refer to them here is that they are exemplary, not necessarily in their theoretical plausibility, but in the continuous redescription of the object of analysis (and, by implication, of the aesthetic experience the image provides).
+This continuous redescription grows out of the necessity to readapt the object to changing needs that do not only reflect historical contexts but also individual responses to them.25 Or, to put it differently: there is always a second narrative, and this second narrative constitutes a new aesthetic object.

 No less so than in the case of literature, although with different modalities, the aesthetic experience of the image, including pictures and motion pictures, is one in which non-identity and doubleness are constitutive.
-The visual text may contain an inscribed spectator position but that does not mean that the spectator is not also active in ways which reflect the appropriation of the picture for the articulation of a second narrative.
+The visual text may contain an inscribed spectator position, but that does not mean that the spectator is not also active in ways which reflect the appropriation of the picture for the articulation of a second narrative.
 One should be quite clear about the source of this activity.
 It does not lie primarily in the oppositional resourcefulness of certain groups or reception practices, although these may certainly intensify the activity.
-It emerges as logical consequence from the need to construe the object as an aesthetic object.
-Even where we try to remain true to the text's intentionality, we have to construct it mentally and thereby invest it with our own associations, emotions, and desires.
-Inevitably, the realization of the fictive world of the theory of the subject is of a subject which is divided-the division of conscious and unconscious which was Freud's first discovery in psychoanalysis, the division of ego/super-ego/id, and the divisions involved in the very emergence of the superego-those various identifications internalised by the ego.
+It emerges as logical consequence from the tentative working concept, the term 'collective fantasy' gathers together these strands of story telling and spectacle in popular cinema.
+These cultural symptoms can neither be contained within the concept of ideology nor understood as a reflective theory of historical representation" (Fetishism 26).
+The movement, it seems, leads from Lacan back to Freud: "Some aspects of a society's cultural production can be deciphered as symptomatic.
+These mythologies, images, scenarios, iconographies and so on bear witness to those aspects of social formations that are subject to censorship and repression, near to the taboos and phobias or erotic subcultures that necessarily comprise the underworld of human life.
+And it is these aspects of popular culture that psychoanalytic criticism focuses on, identifying and attempting to decipher and trace their symptomatic status" (27).
+The move from Lacan back to Freud is also noticeable in Cowie's essay on Underworld USA: "In one sense, however, psychoanalysis is thus a metapsychology for cinema, in so far as it is a theory of human subjectivity and hence can describe the construction of subject positions in relation to film.
+But the role of psychoanalysis as a metapsychology has undergone important changes.
+Its theory of the subject is of a subject which is divided - the division of conscious and unconscious which was Freud's first discovery in psychoanalysis, the division of ego/super-ego/ id, and the divisions involved in the very emergence of the super-ego - those various identifications internalised by the ego.
 Lacan's work has only clarified and extended Freud's theories in this respect" (135).

-Mayne grasps an important aspect of this individual response when she writes: "The danger in theories of female spectatorship is the potential romanticization of the female viewer: feminist critics may well be projecting their own desires to define their preferminist investment in the movies as something 'positive,' or at least as not completely under the sway of dominant ideology" (92).
+25 Judith Mayne grasps an important aspect of this individual response when she writes: "The danger in theories of female spectatorship is the potential romanticization of the female viewer: feminist critics may well be projecting their own desires to define their prefeminist investment in the movies as something 'positive,' or at least as not completely under the sway of dominant ideology" (92).